CELEBRATING 30 YEARS OF EXCELLENCE

 Before treatment can begin, we need to be confident that you are suitable for Focused Shockwave Therapy.
 We do this by a Shockwave Assessment.

-As Focused Shockwave Therapy isn't suitable for everyone, a GP will need to assess your condition and determine whether you are suitable for the therapy.
+As Focused Shockwave Therapy isn't suitable for everyone, an osteopath or a podiatrist will need to assess your condition and determine whether you are suitable for the therapy.
 In most cases you will be suitable for treatment.

-During your first treatment appointment with either the nurse or the podiatrist, they will discuss how many sessions you require and the frequency for optimum results.
+During your initial assessment they will discuss how many sessions you require and the frequency for optimum results.

 How many sessions will I require?